 1. Course requirements include:

-- At least 30 graduate course credits beyond the bachelor’s degree; at least 21 credits must be letter-graded ECE courses and up to 9 credits can be graduate courses in a related field.
+- At least 30 graduate course credits beyond the bachelor’s degree are required.
+Of the 30 graduate credits of coursework, at least 28 must be letter-graded courses.
+At least 21 credits must be letter-graded ECE courses and up to 9 credits can be graduate courses in a related field.

 - Of the 21 ECE letter-graded graduate course credits, 6 must be associated with an area of concentration outside the student’s primary area of study.

 - Two (2) of the letter-graded ECE courses must be Ohio State ECE 6000+ for students beginning the PhD program in autumn 2019 and after.